sidney-eliot/3d-artists-handbook/content/hair.md

 |**Normal**|Explained in texture page.
 |**AO**|Adds shadows into crevices and to those spots where shadows should be
 |**Depth**|Can be used for parallax displacement mapping to give the hair more depth, or just like AO add a tint for some general depth for better performance than AO but not looking as good.
 |**Flow**|2D vector maps similar to normal maps.
-However, unlike normal maps, the data is not representing a surface normal but instead a general flow from one direction to another.
+However, unlike normal maps, the data doesn't represent a surfaceses normals, but rather the general flow from one direction to another.
 This can create many effects, but for hair it's used for anisotropy highlights.

 ### Placing Hair Cards

 >[!tip] Strategies
 >
->- It often helps to sculpt a sphere of the rough shape of the hairstyle to be able to place the hair cards easier
+>- It can be quite helpful to first sculpt a sphere into the rough shape and silhouette of the hairstyle.
+It makes placing the hair cards a lot quicker and easier.
->- Start with a base to cover the scalp and then start designing the hair.
-Another way to do this to bake hair into the head texture map so that the scalp is not bare skin
+>- Next, make sure no bare skin of the scalp will be visible.
+This is important because unlike real hair, one doesn't have the luxury in 3D to give the character millions of hair strands.
+The two methods of achieving this are.
+Placing a very dense "base" hair card on the head, that covers all the areas where hair roots will be.
+Or another popular method is to include the base hair that covers the scalp directly into the head texture map by baking or texturing it in.
+Both methods have their advantages and disadvantages.

->- When placing the hair, it's fine to move the hair both in object and edit mode
+>- While placing the hair cards, one can move the hair either in object or edit mode
->- When placing the hair card slowly start adding loops horizontally and vertical.
-Curving the mesh around the head is important and makes this method really look good, flat hair card meshes will result in bad looking hair
+>- While placing the hair cards, slowly start adding loops horizontally and vertically.
+Curving the mesh around the head is important to make this method really look good, flat hair card meshes will result in bad looking hair

 >[!warning] Things to watch out for
 >